sminliwu/sminliwu.github.io/projects/LoomPedals/index.md

 \[_citations to craft books throughout_\]

-Weaving mainly interlaces two sets of yarn in perpendicular directions. \[picture of plainweave\] Conventionally, if we take one set to be vertical and one to be horizontal, the vertical set of yarns is called the **"warp"** and the horizontal set is the **"weft"**.
+Weaving mainly interlaces two sets of yarn in perpendicular directions.
+Conventionally, if we take one set to be vertical and one to be horizontal, the vertical set of yarns is called the **"warp"** and the horizontal set is the **"weft"**.
 (A catchy saying is "weft goes from left to right") \[source?\] On many looms, the warp is tilted away from the weaver, or lying flat, so the "vertical" direction is rather towards/away from the weaver rather than up/down.
 The warp is first set up on the loom ("warping" the loom).
 Then, the weft is inserted perpendicular to the warp, travelling over and under to form a row of weaving.

-\[make ILLUSTRATIONS\]
+\[take photos of cloth\]

 There are many different ways to weave these sequences of overs-and-unders and thus achieve a variety of patterns and structures in the cloth.
 The simplest structure is **plainweave**, also called "tabby".
 To make plainweave, the weft first goes over one warp, under one warp, over one, under one, alternating over and under through the whole row.
 In the next row, the weft will go underneath a warp if it had gone over in the previous row, and over a warp if it had gone under previously.
 The weaver alternates between these two rows as many times as needed.
 You can imagine that if the weft "goes over two, under one" or any other pattern of overs-and-unders, the weaving would produce a different structure.

 We can represent these patterns as **drafts**, a standard grid-based notation for woven structures.
 In a draft, a white square represents where the weft is over the warp, while a black square represents where the warp is on top.
 So a row of squares represents a single pass of the weft, while a column represents how an individual warp behaves during weaving.

 #### Looms: Jacquard, frame, and other types

-\[make ILLUSTRATIONS\]

 I didn't mention what tools were used to make the woven structures in the last section, because many types of looms can be used to achieve the same structure. \[cite Albers\] To build up to what a "Jacquard" loom is, we can start with the most fundamental loom, which is a rectangular frame that holds the warp yarns in parallel.
 If you're following along anyway, go grab a picture frame/hardcover book/two ladder rungs and wrap some yarn around the item, leaving some space between each wrap.
 Bam, loom.